Assessing multilingual learners

-This course is for you if you suspect that one of your EAL / ESOL learners may be neurodiverse or have a specific learning difference, such as dyslexia.
+This course is for you if you suspect that one of your EAL / ESOL learners may have dyslexia or another SpLD.

 Each stage of the process is exemplified by case study material, which builds towards the final session, when participants are required to make a judgement about the cognitive profile of one learner, complete a report memo setting out the key features of their cognitive profile, and make some recommendations to inform teaching.